Busy But Progressive? 5 Tips For Differentiated Instruction

 5 Tips For Differentiated Instruction

 1. Don’t grade every bit of paper.
-Grading every piece of paper is quite time consuming and difficult.
+Grading every piece of paper is quite time-consuming and difficult.

 2. Respond to students as individuals and offer choices.
 Often the best ideas for class activities come directly from students.
-They often inspire assignments which highlight music or art activities.
+They often inspire assignments that highlight music or art activities.
 Students are incredibly creative—especially when in group discussions.

 3. Ask students what they need.
 Students are pretty smart.
 If you ask them what they need, they’ll often tell you.
-A class discussion on testing ideas will give you fresh perspective and new ways of assessing.
+A class discussion on testing ideas will give you a fresh perspective and new ways of assessing.
 You’re ultimately the expert, so you can tweak what the kids tell you and get some solid assessing completed.

 4. Don’t differentiate every lesson, every day.
 Rather build upon your differentiation from one year to the next.

 5. Build differentiation with a buddy.
 Co-planning often means less work for each teacher and increased creativity in assignments and assessments.